patidarr/ngs_pipeline/README.md

 - Broad Standard Practices on STAR bam
 - fusion-catcher, tophat-fusion, deFuse
 - Cufflinks (ENS and UCSC)
+- In-house Exon Expression (ENS and UCSC)
 - Haplotype Caller
 - snpEff, Annovar, SIFT, pph2, Custom Annotation
+- Actionable Fusion classification

+### Patient:
+- Genotyping On Patient.
+	1000g sites are evaluated for every library and then compared (all vs all) If two libraries come from a patient the match shuld be pretty good >80%
+- Still to develop:
+	If the match is below a certain threshold, break the pipeline for patient.

 Rulegraph